byteit101/subspawn/README.md

  * io/console. check out and run `TESTOPTS="--verbose" jruby -S rake test`
  * rspec tests. check out jruby and run `bin/jruby -S rake spec:ruby`, looking for spawn or PTY errors

-For local JRby integration testing, consider running `rerun --no-notify --ignore 'java-jar/*' 'cd java-jar && rake'` after you export `JRUBY_DIR` to the path to your jruby source checkout
+For local JRuby integration testing, consider running `rerun --no-notify --ignore 'java-jar/*' 'cd java-jar && rake'` after you export `JRUBY_DIR` to the path to your jruby source checkout

+For unit testing, `subspawn` and `subspawn-posix` have rspec tests that run on MacOS & Linux, while `subspawn-win32` has rspec tests that run on Windows.

 ## Contributing